It is an offence for your cat to be outside your house between the hours of sunset and sunrise.

 - Compliance with the Council order and laws preventing cats from trespassing onto private property

 Roaming cats that are caught between sunset and sunrise will be returned to their owners where possible.
-If we are unable to contact the owners the cat will be taken to the RSPCA Animal Shelter until their owner collects them.
+If we are unable to contact the owners the cat will be taken to the Bendigo Animal Relief Centre (BARC) until their owner collects them.

 The cost of a roaming cat

-If your cat is held at the RSPCA Animal Shelter, you must pay its boarding costs.
+If your cat is held at the Bendigo Animal Relief Centre (BARC), you must pay its boarding costs.
 An unregistered cat must not be released until it has first been registered with Council.
 You may be fined for your cat roaming away from your property or being unregistered.
 Fines also apply for a cat roaming during the Sunset to Sunrise Curfew Order.
 Go to pet registration.

 Removing nuisance cats

 If you have a cat nuisance problem you can borrow a cat cage from Council to catch trespassing cats.
-Once the cat has been trapped it must be returned to the owner or be delivered to the Bendigo RSPCA Animal Shelter within 12 hours of being trapped.
+Once the cat has been trapped it must be returned to the owner or be delivered to the Bendigo Animal Relief Centre (BARC) within 12 hours of being trapped.

 Animal Management Services will pick up the cat during normal business hours Monday – Friday.